 The role of SLT in glaucoma therapy: A patient centric viewpoint

-Robert Noecker, MD, MBA
+By: Robert Noecker, MD, MBA

 Effective treatment of glaucoma requires consistent control of intraocular pressure (IOP) over long periods of time.
 Currently available therapies have been shown to reduce the rate of glaucoma progression in adequately treated individuals.
 However, many patients struggle with treatment regimens that at times can be difficult to execute or have detrimental effects on visual acuity.